 Nail Laminated Timber – NLT

 NLT (Nail Laminated Timber) is a mass timber panel system which can be used for floor, wall, and roof structures.
 Tall wood buildings like T3 Minneapolis are using NLT as floor and roof panels atop Glulam beams.

-We will be phasing out most production of NLT over the next year as we commence our automated production of Dowel Laminated Timber (DLT) in Q4 2017, a similar mass timber product that utilizes 100% wood (no glue, no nails).
+We have started to phase out most production of NLT as we have now commenced our automated production of Dowel Laminated Timber (DLT), a similar mass timber product that utilizes 100% wood (no glue, no nails).

 NLT will continue to be produced as required by specific projects, or to create freeform geometry / warped panels.